retroelec/T-HMI-C64/README.md

 - some CIA registers are only partly implemented (yet): $dc0d (bit 2), $dc0e (bit 7), $dc0f (bit 7)
 - not all "illegal" opcodes of the 6502 CPU are implemented yet
 - Android app: implement Commodore key, CTRL key, RESTORE key
-- Android app: "beautify" app (extra screens like the "virtual joystick" screen are pretty ugly)
-- Android app: code cleanup is necessary
 - some games have graphic errors
 - some games are not working at all